JUnelus/Cloud-Native-Data-Analytics-Platform-using-Legend/README.md

 # Cloud-Native-Data-Analytics-Platform-using-Legend
+This project will showcase the development of a scalable, cloud-native data analytics platform inspired by the "Legend" platform mentioned in the job post.
 The platform will demonstrate data ingestion, transformation, and distribution capabilities using cloud infrastructure, while integrating open-source technologies for data lineage, reproducibility, and an API serving layer.